 Muffler men are an iconic piece of 1960s Americana.
 Sadly, there are less than 200 of these giant fiberglass statues still around today.
 This makes the sculptures that remain on Route 66 typically a must-see stop.
 However, understanding the history of the Flagstaff muffler men is a challenge!
-This is because the statues moved around the city or acquired damaged a few times.
+This is because the statues moved around the city and/or acquired damage over time.

 International Fiberglass Company